Martin Svensson (singer)

 Martin Svensson also known as Martin (born 11 March 1978) is a Swedish singer, author and musician.

 Music

 He started as a solo artist.
 His debut single "Rymdraket" from his 1997 debut album Pojkdrömmar.
 His biggest hit remains though "(Du är så) Yeah Yeah Wow Wow", a song he wrote himself and sang at Melodifestivalen 1999 in a bid to represent Sweden in the 1999 Eurovision Song Contest in Jerusalem.
 He finished 4th overall, but the single reached the top of the Swedish Singles Chart.
-There was also an English version of the song entitles "(You Are So) Yeah Yeah Wow Wow".
+There was also an English version of the song entitled "(You Are So) Yeah Yeah Wow Wow".